DNKpp/DynRPG_Pathfeeder/readme.md

 ### Concept:
 This plugin consists of two parts: the configuration and the "pathfeeding".

+#### Pathfeeding:
 Let's start with the interesting one.
 What is "pathfeeding" and how does this help you?
 As previously stated in the introduction, this plugin won't touch your events.
 This plugin will simply calculate the best available path from one event to a given destination and "feed" you that information.
 You are able to retrieve any information you will need to move your event, but it is up to you how you choose to do that.
 You trigger the pathfinding process via event comment and, after that, you are able to pull the information for the next step out of the plugin whenever you need it — again, via event comment.
 If you still don't understand, there will be an example game attached to the download.
 One thing to be aware of: Each path you'll generate will be stored internally as long as you do not clear it via event comment or change the map.
 Every path stores a 4 byte size, and for each of its vertices (ie, tiles), another 8 bytes.
 This means, if you generate a path of 10 vertices you will consume 84 bytes of memory.
 If you do this often, it quickly sums up to a huge amount of memory.
 That's why it's important, especially when your game only runs on one map, to clear each path when you are done with it.

+#### Costs:
 The second part is about configuring the plugin.

-Currently, you are only able to configure the cost of each terrain ID.
+##### Terrain Costs:
+You are able to configure the cost for each terrain ID you are using on your maps.
+This way you are able to route your events through a specific path (for example a road through a deep forest where the road tiles have lesser movement costs than the deep forest tiles) and let them more likely use that path than the direct connection (be aware of the big bad wolf :D).
 When you leave everything untouched, the plugin will use the terrain ID of each tile as its cost value, but you are able to manipulate this behavior via DynRPG.ini and, again, event comment.
 The configuration via .ini will be initially loaded when you start a new game.
 Every other modification of those values will be serialized to the save files.
 For additional information regarding the .ini configuration, see the Ini Layout section at the bottom of this document.

+##### Terrain Travel Costs:
+Other than the previous, these costs will default to 0.
+But, what are they?
+Well, sometimes it is easy to on a specific terrain, e.g. but if you travel on a dirty road you'll move in a constant speed.
+If you walk in a normal housing floor, you'll walk there in a constant speed, too.
+But if you walk from that dirty road into a building, you must clean your shoes first.
+This shoe cleaning is a time consuming task and therefore causes some costs.
+This travel costs (I'm not a very creative person :D) is the right tool if you try to achieve something like this.

+Those travel costs are directed, this means traveling from the dirty road into a building is expensive, while moving out of a building on that dirty road doesn't cause any costs.

+Another example are higher steps.
+When you climb from a higher step to a lower step it's easy, but climbing back onto the higher step can be very difficult.

 ### Interface:

+#### Path Functions:
-#### Find Path:
+##### Find Path:
 	@pathfeeder_find_path in_target, in_x, in_y out_path_id, out_s_success

-##### Details:
+###### Details:
 This function is used to calculate the path from an event to a specific destination (x- and y-coordinates).
 The cost for each step is determined by the terrain ID.
 To manipulate this cost, look at the terrain_cost functions below.

 **!!Attention!!**
 This function may fail if the destination is not reachable.
 Please, always check the success information before relying on any other output.

-##### Params:
+###### Params:
 |					|																																										|
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **in_target**		| Expects event IDs as an integer.
 Also accepts specific tokens for special events (hero, airship, ship, skiff).
 The event for whom the path will be calculated.														|